Optimal Stopping via Randomized Neural Networks: Introduction

 \section{Introduction}

-The optimal stopping problem consists of finding the optimal time to stop in order to maximize an expected reward.
-This problem is found in areas of statistics, economics, and in financial mathematics.
-Despite significant advances it remains one of the most challenging problems in optimization, in particular when more than one factor affect the expected reward.
-A common provable approach widely used is based on Monte Carlo simulations, where the stopping decision is estimated via backward induction \citep{Tsitsiklis2001Regression, Longstaff2001}.
-Another provable approach is based on reinforcement learning \citep{bradtke1996linear, Tsitsiklis97optimalstopping, Bertsekas2007QlearningOptStop, Li2009Learning,Chen2020ZapQlearningOptStop}.
+The optimal stopping problem consists in finding the optimal time to stop in order to maximize an expected reward.
+This problem is found in the areas of statistics, economics, and financial mathematics.
+Despite significant advances, it remains one of the most challenging problems in optimization, in particular when more than one factor affects the expected reward.
+A common provable and widely used approach is based on Monte Carlo simulations, where the stopping decision is estimated via backward induction \citep{Tsitsiklis2001Regression, Longstaff2001}, which is an (approximate) dynamic programming approach.
+Another provable approach is based on reinforcement learning (RL) \citep{ Tsitsiklis97optimalstopping, Tsitsiklis2001Regression, Bertsekas2007QlearningOptStop, Li2009Learning,Chen2020ZapQlearningOptStop}.
 Both approaches are based on the ordinary least squares approximation which involves choosing basis functions.
-While it is simple to choose some set of basis functions, it can be difficult to choose good ones for the considered problem.
-Moreover, for high dimensions, the number of basis functions often increases polynomially or even exponentially \citep[Section 2.2]{Longstaff2001}, making those algorithms impractical.
+There are many different sets of basis functions available that are commonly used, however, it can be difficult to choose a good set for the considered problem.
+Moreover, the number of basis functions often increases polynomially or even exponentially \citep[Section 2.2]{Longstaff2001} in the dimension of the underlying process, making those algorithms impractical for high dimensions.

-A relatively new approach consists of replacing the basis functions by a neural network and performing a gradient descent instead of ordinary least squares \citep{Kohler2010Pricing, lapeyre2019neural, becker2019deep,becker2019pricing}.
+A relatively new approach consists in replacing the basis functions by a neural network and performing gradient descent instead of ordinary least squares \citep{Kohler2010Pricing, lapeyre2019neural, becker2019deep,becker2019pricing}.
 The big advantage is that the basis functions do not need to be chosen but are learned instead.
-Moreover, by its nature, the neural network overcomes the curse of dimensionality, which means that it can easily scale to high dimensions.
+Compared to using a polynomial basis, neural networks have the advantage to be dense in any space $L^p(\mu)$, for $1 \leq p < \infty$ and finite measure $\mu$ \citep{hornik1991approximation}, while for polynomials this is only true under certain additional conditions on the measure \citep{bakan2008representation}.
+Moreover, in many cases the neural network overcomes the curse of dimensionality, which means that it can easily scale to high dimensions.
 However, as the neural network is a non convex function with respect to its parameters, the gradient descent does not necessarily converge to the global minimum, while this is the case for the ordinary least squares minimization.
-Hence, the main disadvantage of those methods is that there is no convergence guarantees without strong and unrealistic assumptions.
+Hence, the main disadvantage of those methods is that there are no convergence guarantees without strong and unrealistic assumptions.